andrewleech/yieldfromUrllib3_trollius/README.rst

 can be a statement-for-statement replacement for the original, and the architecture of the app is unchanged.
 No callbacks anywhere.

+yieldfrom_t is a direct port of yieldfrom to trollius syntax for use with python 2.7 etc.

 imports
 =======